 Recipe Overview

-Why you’ll love it: You don’t have to turn the oven to make these scalloped potatoes.
+Why you’ll love it: These creamy stovetop scalloped potatoes are prepared in a skillet, bubbling hot and covered with a layer of melted cheddar cheese.
+You don’t have to turn the oven on to make these scalloped potatoes!

 How long it takes: 48 minutes